 Who we are:

-Joanne Jewell and Rob Peterson have been working in the fields of sustainable agriculture, organic gardening and pesticide reduction for over 20 years.
+Joanne Jewell and Rob Peterson have been working in the fields of sustainable agriculture, organic gardening and pesticide reduction since the mid 1980s.
 Both have been garden coordinators at Seattle Tilth and are contributing authors of the Maritime Northwest Gardening Guide.
 We managed Brigit Croft Farm, a CSA in Snohomish from 1993-1998, which had 70 shares and also sold at the UDistrict Farmers Market.

 We moved to Vashon Island in 1999 with our one year old daughter and have gradually built the farm while focusing on parenting and keeping the mortgage paid with off-farm jobs.
 In late 2005 our second daughter was born and in 2008 we finally reached the point where we felt that the farm could produce enough income for Rob to discontinue the off farm job.
 In 2009 Joanne was able to let her off farm job go too.